Sergey004/Quest2-VRC/README.md

 # Quest2-VRC
 This program sending Quest 2 battery information to the VRChtat via the OSC protocol, also receive osc address to control OpenRGB

+OpenRGB functions tested only on MSI Mystic Light
 ## Building from source
 To build this application you will need:
 - Visual Studio 2019 or later